wbthomason/packer.nvim/README.md

 10. [Contributors](#contributors)

 ## Notices
+- **2021-07-28:** `packer` will now highlight commits/plugin names with potentially breaking changes (determined by looking for `breaking change` or `breaking_change`, case insensitive, in the update commit bodies and headers) as `WarningMsg` in the status window.
 - **2021-06-06**: Your Neovim must include https://github.com/neovim/neovim/pull/14659; `packer` uses the `noautocmd` key.
 - **2021-04-19**: `packer` now provides built-in profiling for your config via the `packer_compiled` file.
 Take a look at [the docs](#profiling) for more information!